-Best Hand Towels of 2020
+The 5 Best Hand Towels of 2023

-The plus side to the Utopia Salon towels is that they are incredibly quick-drying.
-These towels were a few moments behind our fastest-drying towel in our side-by-side air-drying tests.
-Additionally, we found these salon towels to be very soft, though they were thin.
-One more aspect of these towels is that they come in a massive pack of 24.
-This can be both a pro and a con, depending on what your use is.
+The plus side to the Utopia Salon set is that they are incredibly quick-drying.
+In our side-by-side air-drying tests, these towels were a few moments behind our fastest-drying towel.
+Additionally, even though these salon towels are thin, we found them very soft.
+Another thing to note is that they come in a massive pack of 24.
+Depending on your use, this can be both a pro and a con.
 For home use, we found this product to be a bit confusing in terms of its application.
-The towels are so small that they seem to fall somewhere between a hand towel and a washcloth, making them hard to hang up as you would a traditional hand towel.
+The towels are so small that they fall between a hand towel and a washcloth, making them hard to hang up as you would a traditional hand towel.

 Why You Should Trust Us